Pherjev/TextTransmission1/README.md

 ### 🎲 Random Seed

-All stochastic processes use the fixed random seed:
+All stochastic processes can use the fixed random seed:
 ```python
 random_seed = 42
 np.random.seed(42)